On an Optimal Stopping Problem with a Discontinuous Reward: Introduction

 Our results on the shape of the surrender region also shed light on the link between our original optimal stopping problem and its continuous reward function counterpart.
 In particular, we obtain conditions under which the two reward functions lead to equivalent optimal stopping problems; that is, we identify cases when they present the same surrender regions and optimal stopping times.
 While the idea of using an alternate continuous reward process to obtain continuity of the value function is not new to the literature, it is the first time, to the authors' knowledge, that an in-depth comparison of the two problems is presented.

-The main contributions of this paper are listed below. \begin{itemize} \item We give a condition under which it is never optimal for the policyholder to surrender before maturity of the VA contract. \item We present an alternative representation for the value function of the VA contract in terms of a continuous reward function.
-This representation is used to perform a rigorous theoretical study of the value function.
-Our results justify the use of various numerical methods already applied to VA pricing in the literature. \item We provide two integral representations for the value function, which are used to further analyze the value of a VA contract and to characterize the {(non-) emptiness} of the surrender region.
-The continuation premium decomposition is new to the actuarial and American option pricing literature and allows for the development of new valuation methods for variable annuity contracts. \item We obtain conditions under which the original optimal stopping problem and the one with an alternative continuous reward function are equivalent. \end{itemize}
+The main contributions of this paper are summarized below. \begin{itemize} \item We give a condition under which it is never optimal for the policyholder to surrender before maturity of the VA contract. \item We present an alternative representation for the value function of the VA contract in terms of a continuous reward function.
+As stated above, this representation makes it easy to show continuity of the value function.
+In our paper, this alternative representation is used in Section \ref{sectionVAproperties} to show that the value function solves a free boundary value problem.
+These results justify the use of different numerical methods already applied to VA pricing in the actuarial literature. \item We provide two further representations for the value function.
+For the first one, we decompose the value of the contract into the value of the maturity benefit and an integral term akin to the early exercise premium from the American option literature.
+The second representation is new to the actuarial and American option pricing literature and expresses the contract value as the sum of the surrender benefit and an integral term coined the continuation premium.
+These two representations are used in Section \ref{sectSurrRegion} to characterize the {(non-) emptiness} of the surrender region.
+The two representations can also be used to develop numerical pricing algorithms. \item We obtain conditions under which the original optimal stopping problem and the one with a continuous reward function are equivalent. \end{itemize}

 This paper is organized as follows.
 Section \ref{sectFinSet} presents the optimal stopping problem involved in the pricing of VA contracts with a GMMB.
 The existence of an optimal stopping time is discussed in Section \ref{sectOptStop}.
 In Section \ref{sectionVAproperties}, we obtain analytical properties of the value function, derive its integral representations and study the shape of the surrender region.
 We also discuss the equivalence between the original optimal stopping problem and its continuous reward function counterpart.
 Numerical examples are provided in Section \ref{sectNumResults}.
 Section \ref{sectionConclu} concludes the paper.